fastoch/Networking/Routers.md

 ---

-In summary, when a device wants to communicate with another device **within the same subnet**, it will send a broadcast onto the local segment to find the MAC address of the device using the target IP address.
+In summary, when a device wants to communicate with another device **within the same subnet**, it will send a broadcast onto the local segment to find the MAC address of the targeted device, asking "Who has the following IP address?".

 ---